adonitakos/Course-Registration-Bot/README.md

  - Semester
  - Priority Registration

 Along with the unique CRNs, and then from there, the Python script will use the Selenium framework to quickly register for those courses you specified.
-To do this manually could take about a few minutes, where this script will turn that into a few seconds
+To do this manually could take about a few minutes, where this script will turn that into a few seconds. <br><br>
+You will be given the option to either run the script immediately or have it run at at a time of your choosing (likely when your Priority Registration opens).

 ## Instructions
 0).
 Before using this, PLAN!
 Go through the course catalog, see what courses you're planning to take, and write down the CRN numbers.